 - Copy the abstract image to the clipboard.

 - Right-click the shape and choose Format Shape to open the Format Shape task pane.

 - On the Fill & Line tab, expand the Fill section and choose Picture or Texture Fill.
 (PowerPoint automatically fills the shape with the default texture and changes the name of the task pane to Format Picture.)

 - If you want to remove the outline, choose Shape Outline> No Outline from the ribbon or from the Line section of the Format Picture task pane.

 Use an abstract image as a slide background

 To use an image as a slide background, display either the slide or the slide master.
-If you want to apply the background to all layouts in PowerPoint 2007 and 2010, click the top, larger layout in the left pane.
+If you want to apply the background to all layouts, click the top, larger layout in the left pane of the slide master.